On a nonlinear model in domains with cavities arising from cardiac electrophysiology: Abstract

 \section{Abstract}

 In this paper we deal with the problem of determining perfectly insulating regions (cavities) from boundary measurements in a nonlinear elliptic equation arising from cardiac electrophysiology.
-With minimal regularity assumptions on the cavities, we first show well-posedness of the direct problem and then prove uniqueness of the inverse problem.
-Finally, we propose a new reconstruction algorithm by means of a phase-field approach rigorously justified via $\Gamma$-convergence.
+With minimal regularity assumptions on the cavities, we first show well-posedness of the direct problem and then prove uniqueness for the inverse problem.

 .15cm